 An applicant is entitled to rely on land use regulations in effect on the date its General Development Plan application was initially submitted, pursuant to ORS 227.178(3), as that statute may be amended from time to time.
 After a General Development Plan is approved, and so long as that General Development Plan is in effect, an applicant is entitled to rely on the land use regulations in effect on the date its General Development Plan application was initially submitted, as provided above, when seeking approval of detailed development plans that implement an approved General Development Plan.
-At its option, an applicant may request that a detailed development plan be subject to the land use regulations in effect on the date its option plan is initially submitted.
+At its option, an applicant may request that a detailed development plan be subject to the land use regulations in effect on the date its detailed subject to the land use regulations in effect on the date its detailed development plan is initially submitted.

-Response: This CDP amendment proposal is subject to the land use regulations of the previously approved CDP.
+Response: This CDP amendment proposal is subject to the applicable land use regulations of this code and as vested through the previously approved CDP.